-Stefania D’Amico is a senior financial economist in the economic research department at the Federal Reserve Bank of Chicago.
+Stefania D’Amico is a senior financial economist and research advisor in the economic research department at the Federal Reserve Bank of Chicago.
 D’Amico's research focuses on fixed-income securities modeling and pricing, financial markets impact of large-scale asset purchase programs, monetary policy response to financial shocks and inflation uncertainty and risk premiums.

 Before joining the Chicago Fed in 2013, D’Amico was a senior economist at the Board of Governors of the Federal Reserve System in Washington, DC.